FormidableLabs/react-native-ama/docs/rules/rules.md

 ## Customising the log levels

-To customise the log rules, create a JSON file called `ama.json` in the project's root folder, then specify the custom log level for the wanted key.
+Create a JSON file called `ama.json` in the project's root folder to customise the log rules, then specify the custom log level for the wanted key.

 ### Example: